openmpf/openmpf-components/cpp/OcvYoloDetection/README.md

 # Models Image

-Building the Triton server image requires models that are stored in a docker image.
-To update this image with new models, follow these steps:
+Building the Triton server Docker image requires models that are stored in a separate Docker image.
+To update the latter image with new models, follow these steps:

 ```
 mkdir temp_models